CIFOR-ICRAF Hosts Global Listening Session with Project Dandelion Leaders on Climate, Food Systems, and Women’s Leadership

 Linking food systems, climate justice, and gender

-Project Dandelion representatives outlined their mission to identify and scale innovations in regenerative agriculture, circular food systems, nutrition, and farmer-cantered technologies across East Africa and beyond.
+Project Dandelion representatives outlined their mission to identify and scale innovations in regenerative agriculture, circular food systems, nutrition, and farmer-centered technologies across East Africa and beyond.
 They emphasized the importance of bridging fragmented systems and linking policymakers, financiers, researchers, and grassroots practitioners into more coherent and collaborative networks.

 The conversation also highlighted urgent global challenges, including fossil fuel subsidy reform, renewable energy transitions in Africa, and the need to align climate policy with food security and health outcomes.